richardso21/resume/RSOresume.typ

   ("05/2024", "08/2024"),
 )[
   - Member of an investigative research team that quantitatively analyzes user and developer experience across AWS.
-  - Reduced runtime of an internal data pipeline by 85% leveraging a parallelized fork-join model with AWS Lambda functions.
+  - *Reduced runtime by 85%* for a data pipeline by leveraging a parallelized fork-join model with AWS Lambda functions.
   - Automated activity labeling of user session screenshots using Amazon Rekognition, Textract, and Anthropic's Claude LLMs.
 ]

 #resumeEntry(
-  "Georgia Tech Financial Services Innovation Lab", "Research Assistant",
+  // "Georgia Tech Financial Services Innovation Lab", "Defsense Advanced Research Projects Agency (DARPA)", "Research Assistant",
   ("05/2024", "Present"),
 )[
   - Explored benchmarking strategies to evaluate against state-of-the-art, fine-tuned LLMs in financial/economic contexts.
-  - Experimented with hierarchical knowledge graphs to aid in query-focused summarization tasks for LLMs with Graph RAG.
+  - Experimented with *hierarchical knowledge graphs* to aid in query-focused summarization tasks with GraphRAG.
   // - Devised robust document parsers with BeautifulSoup, RegEx, and spaCy to compile immense datasets for LLM fine-tuning.
 ]